Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Smartphones took the steam out of point and shoot cameras because of “availability” —since you carried a phone around all the time, so too was a camera ready to shoot.
-It didn’t matter than the phone’s camera wasn’t as sophisticated, it was always there to use and that’s what counted.
+Smartphones took the steam out of point-and-shoot cameras because of “availability” —since you carried a phone around all the time, so too was a camera ready to shoot.
+It didn’t matter that the phone’s camera wasn’t as sophisticated, it was always there to use and that’s what counted.
 But while the camera components in phones have gotten better, the ease of use of a “point and shoot” hasn’t.
 That’s where bitemyapple’s Snappgrip Wireless Bluetooth Camera Remote Shutter Release Controller comes in.
 Check out our latest digital camera reviews to learn more about similar models.

-The “Controller” grip is designed so as to make one-handed holding convenient (provided it is the right hand) but it does take some time getting used to as in the way the idnex finger and thumb must curl around the controls.
-These are located at the top and are the Controller button, a zoom rocker switch and a “Mode” wheel.
+The “Controller” grip is designed to make one-handed holding convenient (provided it is the right hand) but it does take some time to get used to the way the index finger and thumb must curl around the controls.
+These are located at the top and are the Controller button, a zoom rocker switch, and a “Mode” wheel.
 A free app is supplied — it saves pictures directly to the camera roll and behaves pretty much like the default Apple app.
-Snappgrip can’t access Apple’s camera app, but there are other third-party apps that can.
+Snappgrip can’t access Apple’s camera app, but other third-party apps can.
 Practically speaking, the free app does what is needed and takes but a couple of minutes to get used to — especially since it’s the Snappgrip that’s doing the heavy lifting.

 Bottom line: $69.99 is a small price to pay between having a picture in focus or out.
 But the best part of the Snappgrip is that it makes it easier to take pictures with the iPhone’s camera — so more pictures are likely to be shot than would otherwise be the case.
 Interestingly enough, even when using the Snappgrip, did you know you’ll be able to identify your phone from a single photo?
 At least, that’s how it works with PRNU.